 Mike Ostrom is a 1989 Oregon Graduate (Journalism Major) He worked on air as the Sports Director for a CBS affiliate for six years and has free lanced for ESPN, Fox and other media entities.
 Mike now resides in Dallas, TX.
 He and his wife play zone defense with their five kids ages 16, 12, 11, 11 and 11.
 Mike’s full time job is in the Google/Bing advertising space.
 His family runs a small ministry that provides soccer balls for orphans and underprivileged kids around the world.Natalie Liebhaber

-Natalie (Editor) studied journalism at both Butler University and Indiana University-Purdue University-Indianapolis (IUPUI), but her sports allegiance lies with Ohio State and Oregon.
+Natalie (Editor) studied at Butler University and Indiana University-Purdue University-Indianapolis (IUPUI), but her sports allegiance lies with Ohio State and Oregon.
 She works as a freelance project manager, writer and editor outside her regular day job in the financial services industry.
 Prior to joining FishDuck.com, Natalie served as managing editor for an open-wheel racing news website.
-Natalie and her husband John reside in Bozeman, MT with their hound dog, Lou, who also loves ducks.Nathan Roholt
+Natalie and her husband John reside in Bozeman, MT with their hound dog, Lou and cattle dog, Zeke - who both love ducks.Nathan Roholt

 Nathan Roholt is a senior writer and managing editor emeritus for FishDuck.
 Follow him on Twitter @nathanroholt.
-Send questions/feedback/hatemail to email@example.com.Ruskin Fiegenbaum
+Send questions/feedback/hatemail to email@example.com.Norm Hightower

 Like many people, Steven (Technical Editor) started out as a child.
 Growing up in Oregon on a farm with five siblings, competition came looking for him and he played just about any sport that involved a ball or running.
 Naturally, he became a supporter of the teams of the Oregon schools, particularly the Oregon Ducks.
 After attending college in Sacramento, CA for a BS in Accounting and an MBA, he spent 30 years working as a financial professional, primarily as a Controller and consulting work.
 He currently lives in Stockton, CA and pays homage to the Ducks and his cat, Jack.Tony Hoolulu